 Arrive in Hamburg (HAM) and transfer to the Hotel Atlantic Kempinski.
 Enjoy free time this afternoon before this evening's welcome dinner and tour preview with Dr. Alexandra Richie.
-Accommodations: Hotel Atlantic Hamburg, Autograph Collection (R, D) Photo Hamburg Town Hall.
+Accommodations: Hotel Atlantic Kempinski Hamburg (R, D) Above: Hamburg Town Hall.

-ITINERARY DAY TWO OPERATION GOMORRAH
+DAY TWO OPERATION GOMORRAH

-During the last week of July 1943, a combined bomber offensive over Hamburg left approximately 40,000 people dead and destroyed much of the city.
+During the last week of July 1943, a combined bomber offensive over Hamburg left approximately 42,000 people dead and destroyed much of the city.
 On the ground, the experience was a nightmare.
 Civilians sought shelter underground, but the resulting firestorm sucked the oxygen from the air and made the underground tunnels as dangerous as the surface.
 Visit St. Nicholas Church, which has been preserved in a state of destruction with the tower still standing as the second-tallest structure in Hamburg.
 An observation platform in the tower gives a panoramic view of the city.
-Continue on a tour of other remains of the bombing of Hamburg including the flak towers and an underground bunker.
+Continue on a tour of other remains of the bombing of Hamburg, including the flak towers and an underground bunker.
 The day concludes at the Ohlsdorf Cemetery, one of the largest cemeteries in the world.
 Ohlsdorf holds a mass grave of bombing victims and a peace memorial.
 The evening is free to explore Hamburg independently.
-Accommodations: Hotel Atlantic Hamburg, Autograph Collection (B, L) Photo Left: St. Nicholas Church in Hamburg.
-Courtesy of Nathan Huegen.
-Photo Right: Angel on Earth statue by Edith Breckwoldt in front of the St. Nicholas Church.
+Accommodations: Hotel Atlantic Kempinski Hamburg (B) Above Left: St. Nicholas Church in Hamburg.
 Courtesy of The National WWII Museum.
+Above Right: Angel on Earth statue by Edith Breckwoldt in front of St. Nicholas Church.

-HISTORICAL PERSPECTIVE OPERATION GOMORRAH
+OPERATION GOMORRAH